 DWI Administrative Hearing Lawyer Dallas County, MO.
 If you have been arrested for DWI/DUI near Dallas County, MO, you’re facing more than just criminal charges—you’re also at risk of losing your driver’s license.
 The Missouri Department of Revenue (DOR) initiates an automatic suspension or revocation of your license following a DWI arrest, but you have the right to challenge this action through an administrative hearing.

-A DWI administrative hearing is a separate civil process from your criminal case in Dallas County, MO.
-This hearing determines whether the Missouri Department of Revenue (DOR) can legally suspend or revoke your driver’s license based on your arrest.
-If you fail to request a hearing, your license suspension will take effect automatically—without giving you a chance to challenge it.
+A DWI administrative hearing is a civil proceeding separate from your criminal DWI case in Dallas County, MO.
+It determines whether the state has the right to suspend or revoke your driver’s license based on the circumstances of your arrest.
+If you don’t request this hearing within 15 days from your arrest date, your suspension goes into effect automatically without hearing your side.

 During the hearing, the following elements are examined: